bassyboi/Tornado-ground-scoring/README.md

 ### Scoring metadata export

-Every pipeline execution now writes a machine-readable scoring summary to `docs/data/scoring.json`.
-The file captures the component weights, the resolved change-score threshold, the five Ground-Scour Score breakpoints, and polygon statistics (counts, area, mean-score range).
+Every pipeline execution writes a machine-readable summary to `docs/data/summary.json`.
+The file captures the component weights, configuration hash, per-GSS polygon counts, bearing cluster, and mean elongation.
 The GitHub Actions workflow publishes this file alongside the Leaflet app, so the repository always documents the scoring system used for the latest run.
-If you customise the configuration, rerun the pipeline to regenerate the scoring metadata before committing.
+If you customise the configuration, rerun the pipeline to regenerate the summary before committing.

 ## Tuning tips
 - Tighten the pre/post acquisition windows around the event to avoid seasonal noise.
 - Increase the SAR weight and enable `use_sentinel1_grd` for debris detection over bare ground or low vegetation.
-- Adjust `min_blob_area_m2` and the elongation filter to suppress false positives from small fields or urban change.
+- Adjust `filters.min_area_m2`, `filters.min_elongation`, and `score_rules.align_tol_deg` to suppress false positives from small fields or blob-shaped change while preserving plausible tracks.

 ## Future work
 - Incorporate Sentinel-1 SLC coherence for finer debris detection.